Quick Project: Encrypted Messages for the Event of Death

 So if \(f_\infty\) is not intelligent, is training \(f_{\text{neural}}\) to approximate \(f_\infty\) going to enable us to build intelligent agents?

-First, let us try to figure out what it means for a system to be intelligent.
+First, let us try to define what it means for a system to be intelligent.
 A plausible definition of intelligence could be having the ability to predict the future and then using those predictions to exhibit behavior that is favorable to the agent.
 I am using the term “favorable behavior” loosely here in that the behavior does not have to entirely come from a “conscious” decision by the agent.

 For example, suppose that the agent is a hunter and is trying to catch an animal that it wants to eat.
 If the agent can accurately predict where the animal is going to be, then the agent is going to have a better chance of catching the animal.
 The favorable behavior in this case is getting resources (food) that are needed to survive.
 This behavior is driven by some innate instinct to get food and survive.